4dboard/Proxy-yxorP/README.md

 🔥  [ [CREATION VIDEO](https://4dboard.github.io/Proxy-yxorP/docs/movie.mp4) ]
 🚀️  [ [WEBSITE](https://4dboard.github.io/) ]

-### _yxorP Headless SAAS(y), Multi-tenancy Proxy + Backend (GUI) included, PHP CURL+Composer are Optional_
+## _yxorP Headless SAAS(y), Multi-tenancy Proxy + Backend (GUI) included, PHP CURL+Composer are Optional_

-Web Proxy *🐱‍👤* yxorP: SAAS(y) Guzzler + App (GUI Dashboard incl.).
-Feature Rich, Multi-tenancy, Headless, Plug & Play, Augmentation & Content Spinning Web Proxy with Caching - PHP CURL+Composer are Optional.
-Leveraging SAAS architecture to provide multi-tenancy, multiple threads, caching, and an article spinner service.
+🐱‍👤 Lean & Mean Web-proxy Machine: yxorP is an exceptionally effective Web proxy CMS.
+Multi-tenancy, Plug-and-Play, Flat-file, Advanced Caching, Multi-threaded, User-defined Extensions, and Content Spinner - PHP CURL & Composer are optional.

-### _What is yxorP and what can it do for you?_
+### _"Like Glype, KnProxy, or PHP Proxy, but on steroids"_

-To put it more simply, yxorP is an extremely efficient web proxy management solution that is remarkable in its versatility, user-friendliness, and high degree of adaptability. yxorP is a PHP-based proxy application that is very lightweight and easily customizable per user needs.
-The standalone library was designed with the intention of providing a system that is not only easy to extend and alter, but also facilitates rapid and simple customization through plugins and themes.
+yxorP is an adjustable, flexible, and user-friendly web proxy management solution.
+Using basic plugins and themes, the plug-and-play program was designed to give a system that is simply extensible and changeable.

-> The combination of a flat-file and caching engine, in addition to a database, makes the system exceptionally responsive and able to deal with heavy traffic.
-The appeal of this system is further enhanced by the presence of a graphical user interface at the backend.
-YXORP is an event-driven and plugin-based framework that has straightforward extension and modification possibilities.
-This provides you with the flexibility to tailor the framework to meet the specific requirements of your project
+> The plug-and-play system can quickly process millions of requests since it has flat-file, cache, and database engines.
+The intuitive graphical user interface (GUI) of the system enables the rendering of several customized webpages from a single instance, and the event-driven yxorP architecture makes it simple to administer and modify.

 ![image](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png)